bitstormFA/ArrayFire-Nim/README.md

 The wrapper is using the unified backend making it is possible to switch backends at runtime.

-Currently this package is developed and tested on Arch Linux.
+Currently this package is developed and tested on Arch Linux and Windows 11.

-On Windows the package is not working, any support to get it working on Windows or other platforms is highly welcome!
+On windows compilation with vcc is required

 ## Please Note